 MES majors may further tailor their academic program in one of two ways:

 Professional Internship Program.
 As an intern student, you will have a more traditional college experience and get to complete two professional internships related to your academic studies.
-MES internship options include:
+MES students have completed internships at:

 U.S. Coast Guard Deck License Program.
 You will take additional courses required to earn a U.S. Coast Guard license.
 A deck license qualifies you to work on-board commercial vessels, navigating, handling cargo, maintaining the ship and ensuring operational safety.
 Earning a license requires you to belong to the college regiment of cadets, a disciplined lifestyle program that is not affiliated with the military.
 Regimental students may also choose to complete internships through the cadet-shipping program.

 One of the core strengths of the Marine Environmental Science program is its versatility and the blend of math and science disciplines.
 Students can pursue professional opportunities in a variety of fields and go on to work for any number of environmental companies and organizations.
 Recent graduates have found jobs with: